 The Executive Committee of the Seeger Center for Hellenic Studies awards postdoctoral fellowships on the basis of several criteria: (a) scholarly accomplishment in a discipline of the humanities or the social sciences, and overall academic excellence and promise; (b) potential contribution to an interdisciplinary community of scholars at Princeton; (c) significance and quality of the research proposal in definition, clarity, organization, and scope; (d) potential future impact on the field of Hellenic Studies through teaching and writing; (e) ability to benefit from and contribute to Hellenic Studies at Princeton.
 Applications are reviewed both by specialists in the candidate’s academic discipline and by an interdisciplinary group of senior scholars in Hellenic Studies.
 A phone or video interview may be requested.
 All Committee deliberations and decisions are confidential.

-DEADLINE: All materials submitted by applicants must be received by 11:59 pm EST on January 8, 2018.
-Awards will be announced in early March, 2018.
+DEADLINE: All materials submitted by applicants must be received by 11:59 pm EST on February 6, 2019.
+Awards will be announced in mid to late March, 2019.
 This position is subject to the University’s background check policy.